renx777/fileUploader/README.md

-# Timestamp
+# File Uploader
-a Node app which logs UNIX and natural language date of user provided string
+a Node app which lets user upload a local file and outputs the file size of the same